whatisnuclear/website/old-videos.md

 {% assign sorted_wanted = sorted_wanted | concat: sorted_this_pri %}
 {% endfor %}

-# Videos digitized by whatisnuclear

-These are the ones we were involved in getting scanned and posted.

-{% include table_of_vids.liquid vids=vids_gotten_win %}

-# Videos digitized by others
+# Videos that have been digitized

-Someone somewhere scanned these and we found the hyperlinks.
-Many of these scans are sadly in relatively low resolution and could technically be re-scanned in HD.
+These films have been scanned and can be viewed online now.

-{% include table_of_vids.liquid vids=vids_gotten_other %}
+{% include table_of_vids.liquid vids=vids_gotten%}

 # Videos not yet digitized in order of want